-3.1 Care should be taken in cases where the subject of the investigation or operation might reasonably expect a high degree of privacy eg, where confidential information is involved.
+- 3.1 Care should be taken in cases where the subject of the investigation or operation might reasonably expect a high degree of privacy eg, where confidential information is involved.
 Confidential information consists of matters subject to legal privilege, confidential personal information or confidential journalistic material.
-For example, extra care should be given where, through the use of surveillance, it would be possible to acquire knowledge of discussions between a minister of religion and an individual relating to the latter's spiritual welfare, or where matters of medical or journalistic confidentiality or legal privilege may be involved.

-- 3.2 In cases where through the use of surveillance it is likely that knowledge of confidential information will be acquired, the use of surveillance is subject to a higher level of authorisation, and must be authorised by the Chief Executive, or in his absence his deputy; this being the RIPA Senior Responsible Officer or the Head of Service Delivery. - 3.3 Where a juvenile or vulnerable person is to be used as a CHIS the Investigating Officer must, when seeking an authorisation: - (a) make a risk assessment to demonstrate that the physical and psychological risks have been identified, evaluated and explained to the CHIS, and - (b) that an appropriate adult will be present at meetings of any CHIS under the age of 18. - 3.4 Where the authorisation is for the employment of a juvenile or vulnerable CHIS the authorisation must be obtained by the Chief Executive or in his absence his deputy (as detailed in 3.2 above).
+For example, extra care should be given where, through the use of surveillance, it would be possible to acquire knowledge of discussions between a minister of religion and an individual relating to the latter's spiritual welfare, or where matters of medical or journalistic confidentiality or legal privilege may be involved. - 3.2 In cases where through the use of surveillance it is likely that knowledge of confidential information will be acquired, the use of surveillance is subject to a higher level of authorisation, and must be authorised by the Chief Executive (who is designated the RIPA Senior Responsible Officer) or in their absence the deputy SRO. - 3.3 Where a juvenile or vulnerable person is to be used as a CHIS the Investigating Officer must, when seeking an authorisation: - (a) make a risk assessment to demonstrate that the physical and psychological risks have been identified, evaluated and explained to the CHIS, and - (b) that an appropriate adult will be present at meetings of any CHIS under the age of 18. - 3.4 Where the authorisation is for the employment of a juvenile or vulnerable CHIS the authorisation must be obtained by the Chief Executive (who is designated the RIPA Senior Reponsible Officer) or in their absence, the deputy SRO.